Internet Matters

 Learn how to manage your child’s online safety on the Discord app by enabling or disabling security, privacy and data features.

-The Discord app and an account
+Discord home screen and account screen

 1